sannybuilder/library/sa/docs/SAMP_SEND_SPAWN_TO_SERVER.md

-* Unlike opcode 0AF6, this does opcode does not actually teleport our Player Character to Spawn(Fake RPC).
+* Unlike SAMP_SPAWN_LOCAL_PLAYER command, this command does not actually teleport our Player Character to Spawn(Fake RPC).
 * Fact: Our client naturally sends this RPC, 2 seconds before our player spawns automatically.